balvig/bricks/examples/scanner/README.md

 ## Inbox
 - `ping`
 - `scan` Value: scan time in seconds.
-No value will make it scan forever.
+No value will make it get stuck in a never ending scan (!)

 ## Outbox
-- `found`
+- `found` Value: Name, mac, RSSI `Tile,e3:12:0b:13:a5:ae,-82`